That year, Hyundai sold 168,882 of the compacts – a strong showing thanks to sharp marketing and a base price of under $5,000.

-It was only twenty-eight years ago when the first Hyundai Excel sold in the States.
+It was only thirty-five years ago when the first Hyundai Excel sold in the States.
 That year, Hyundai sold 168,882 of the compacts – a strong showing thanks to sharp marketing and a base price of under $5,000.

 The excitement and growth had a prelude.
 Before the first Excel was sold in the USA, Canada had the first crack at the Korean automaker in the early 1980s.
 It just seemed that Canadians were snapping up every Pony and Stellar that came out of the port in Vancouver.
 Considering its Canadian success, Hyundai opened up shop in the USA.
 As stated before, the first year stateside was a huge success.

 The next year – 1987 – Hyundai hit the 250,000-unit sales mark in the U.S.A. for the Excel.
 Think about this, Hyundai sold as many Excels equal to the entire annual volume of BMW or Mercedes-Benz in this country today.
 The next year, Hyundai sold just a few units short of their record – even with the late introduction of a second model, the 1989 Sonata.

 Back then, Hyundai went by the slogan "cars that make sense."
 In essence, they did.
 They reached the right audience at the right time.
 Hyundai gave those who wanted a new car a chance with affordable pricing and high equipment content.

 It was in 1987 where my place in this history almost took place.
 At that time, I was looking for cheap transportation, especially when I was moving from Reseda to San Rafael.
 I thought about this – could I move what was left of my worldly goods in the back of a Hyundai Excel GL 3-door hatchback…or, a base compact pickup?
 Who would even finance me?